mattbarb/DarkHorses-Masters-Workers/docs/enrichment/ENRICHMENT_ARCHITECTURE.md

 **Rationale:**
 - Results endpoints return race history
-- We already have this in ra_runners table
+- We already have this in ra_mst_runners table
 - Completely redundant data
 - Would waste API quota